ryuryu-ymj/mannot/mark.typ

 #let _label-each-child(content, label) = {
     if content.func() == _sequence-func {
-        // If `content` is sequence of contents,
+        // If `content` is the sequence of contents,
         // then put `lable` on each child. let children = content.children
             .filter((c) => c != [ ])